Géza Lakatos

 Géza Lakatos de Csíkszentsimon (Hungarian title/name: "Vitéz lófő csíkszentsimoni Lakatos Géza"; in German: Geza Ritter Lakatos, Edler von Csikszentsimon) (30 April 1890 – 21 May 1967) was a colonel general in the Hungarian Army during World War II who served briefly as Prime Minister of Hungary, under regent Miklós Horthy from 29 August 1944, until 15 October 1944.

-Biography
+Officer

 Lakatos graduated at Ludovica Military Academy.
 He was a military attaché in Prague from 1928 to 1934.
+In 1941, he was one of the leaders of the Carpathian Group sent to fight in the Soviet Union.
+Lakatos later wrote that the soldiers under his command "headed off to war with no great enthusiasm."
 On 5 August 1943 he succeeded vitéz Gusztáv Jány as commander of the Second Army.
 On 1 April 1944 he was appointed commander of the 1st Hungarian Army, but this was only until 15 May 1944.

+In June 1944, the former prime minister István Bethlen advised the regent of Hungary, Miklós Horthy, that he should sack the current prime minister, Döme Sztójay, and replace him with Lakatos.
+Bethlen stated that Lakatos was the ideal man to sign an armistice with the Allies because he was obscure enough that replacing Sztójay with him would not create any suspicions in Berlin while at the same time Lakatos was loyal enough to sign an armistice.
+Most of the Honved generals were radicals, but Bethlen knew that Lakatos was one of the few conservative Honved generals, which made him the ideal man to sign an armistice as the Germans would probably regard Lakatos as just another radical general.